mminl-de/cycleu/README.md

 ## libcycleu
 > [!WARNING]
-> Work In Progress
+> Work In Progress.
+All read functions should work.
+Though not all edge cases have been tested.
+Be aware that sometimes not all data in the structs are present!
+Offline mode and Writing is not implemented yet!

 This library accesses the internal API of [cycleball.eu/api](https://cycleball.eu/api), which the website (and probably the app) use as well.
 It simply returns JSON for different queries.
 As the server is quite slow to answer and to avoid load on the servers it provides an "offline version" where all or parts of the data are cached and saved for later.
-In order to write to the website, a key given by the admins is needed.<br>
+In order to write to the website, the write key is needed as in the official app and website.<br>
-It provides all the data in structs and only has ~5 functions.<br>
+It provides all the data in structs and only has ~5 public functions.<br>
 Although the library is written in Zig, it is C ABI compatible and thus can be used from C/C++ like any other library.

 ### Installation